Insights

 The UK motor finance commission ruling - What we know so far

 In a landmark judgment that has since sent ripples across the UK motor finance industry, the Court of Appeal introduced stricter standards for commission disclosure, raising significant implications for lenders, brokers, and consumers alike.
-In this article, we summarise what we know so far and any key developments in this ongoing story going into 2025.
+In this article, we summarise what we know so far and any key developments in this ongoing story throughout 2025.

 Background